joelagnel/adeb/README.md

 processor architecture.
 For other architectures, use the --arch and --build option.
 For example for x86_64 architecture, run:
 ```
-adeb prepare --build --arch amd64 --bcc --kernelsrc /path/to/kernel-source/
+adeb prepare --build --arch amd64
 ```
+Note: For arch other than ARM 64-bit, you have to pass the --build option to adeb.
+Without this, adeb tries to download an ARM image and will not work.
-Note: The --download option ignores the --arch flag.
-This is because we only provide pre-built filesystems for ARM64 at the moment.
+TODO: We should auto detect this issue and provide an informative error.
+This is because we only provide pre-built filesystems for ARM 64-bit at the moment.

 Common Trouble shooting
 -----------------